-The number of children under the age of 6 in each zip code was obtained through the most upto-date Census data, specifically, the U.S. Census Bureau, 2011-2015 American Community Survey 5-Year-Estimates, B23008: Age of Own Children Under 18 Years in Families and Subfamilies by Living Arrangements by Employment Status of Parents.
+The number of children under the age of 6 in each zip code was obtained through the most up-to-date census data, specifically, the "U.S. Census Bureau, 2011-2015 American Community Survey 5-Year-Estimates, B23008: Age of Own Children Under 18 Years in Families and Subfamilies by Living Arrangements by Employment Status of Parents."
 The licensed child care programs and the number of slots per center were obtained using data from NACCRRAware with permission from the license holder in May 2017.
-Note: This map does not include Head Start, summer, or part-time programs.
+Note: The map below does not include Head Start, summer, or part-time programs.